Manufacturers Turning to 'Talent on Tap' Model to Fill Skills Gaps

 However, while the types of skills are changing, the need for human talent is as urgent as ever.

 Additional factors adding to the talent gap include the retirement of the baby-boom generation.
-Recent data compiled by the Society for Human Resource Management, citing Bureau of Labor Statistics (BLS) data, indicate the percentage of boomers retiring has doubled over the past eight years and will continue to rise until the last of the boomers reach 65.
+Data compiled by the Society for Human Resource Management, citing Bureau of Labor Statistics (BLS) data, indicate the percentage of boomers retiring and will continue to rise until the last of the boomers reach 65.

 This poses a significant challenge for manufacturers because not only are a quarter of manufacturing workers over the age of 55, but the BLS also states that manufacturers maintain the highest tenure in comparison to other sectors.
 This equates to greater institutional knowledge within the industry, which is now steadily declining, along with the drop in overall productivity that these experts provide.